Nepal Trekking Routes Pvt. Ltd.

 Safety Measures for the Manaslu Tsum Valley Trek

-Safety is a key part of our approach on the Manaslu Tsum Valley Trek, as the trail passes through remote terrain with limited facilities.
+Safety is a key part of our approach on the Manaslu Tsum Valley Trekking 18 days, as the trail passes through remote terrain with limited facilities.
 From planning the route to guiding you on the trail, we focus on careful preparation, steady pacing, and constant awareness to make the journey safe and comfortable.
 Here are the general safety measures to follow:

 • Walk at a steady pace and listen to your body at all times